North East Hospitality Firm Launches Cuban Bar and Restaurant

 The Vaulkhard Group recently announced a string of acquisitions, taking on ownership of popular drinking venues such as Bridge Tavern and Town Wall, at the same time dispensing of late-night venues Perdu and MSA.
 The operator currently has over 7,000 members signed up to its loyalty card scheme, which promotes seasonal offers and events.
 Those interested in signing up can do so here: https://vaulkhardgroup.co.uk/loyalty-card/

-Castro’s will be open daily from 12pm until 10pm Wednesday–Thursday, 12pm until 12am Friday–Saturday, and 12pm until 10pm on a Sunday from Wednesday 21st July.
+Castro’s will be open daily from 12pm until 10pm Wednesday–Thursday, 12pm until 12am Friday–Saturday, and 12pm until 10pm on a Sunday.
+Opening date to be confirmed.

 Visitors are encouraged to pre-book tables to avoid disappointment by heading to http://www.castrosgastro.co.uk/ or by following @CastrosGastroUK on Instagram.